Pro Kabaddi League: In new role as captain, Naveen Kumar powers Dabang Delhi to big win over U Mumba

 While Vishal and Sandeep timed their tackles to perfection, it was Krishan at right corner who pulled off a couple of impressive ankle holds even as his teammates had all but given up on the raid.

 “At the auction, we had planned to build a young defence and we have practiced well.
 I told Naveen many times before that for the first time, ‘ki hamara defence khulke khelega aur tikega’ (our defence will play well and stand firm).
 And today you saw the results of that.
 You won’t even be able to decide which of our corner and cover defenders was the better player today.
-Everyone played well and I’m really happy with our defence,”
+Everyone played well and I’m really happy with our defence,” Hooda added.

 U Mumba coach Anil Chaprana also praised the Delhi defence admitting that they scuppered his plans for the match.